bkvarda/xtremlib/README.md

 # xtremlib

-xtremlib is a PowerShell Module that wraps interactions with the XtremIO RESTful API This is the 4.0 (for use with XIOS 4.0 +) branch which is currently in development.The
+xtremlib is a PowerShell Module that wraps interactions with the XtremIO RESTful API This is the 4.0 (for use with XIOS 4.0 +) module.
+Much has changed since the older release, if you want to use the previous version it is still available under releases.

-## xtremlib 4.0 (in development)
+The old release will be compatible with XIOS 3.X and 4.X, but this release will only work with 4.0+.
+Due to significant API changes, this module has undergone alot of rewrite so commands have changed, with alot of new functionality.
+If you use the old module for automation, you should still be able to use it even after upgrading to 4.0... but new features will only be available here.

-No current release.
-Source will be updated in the 4.0 branch [here]()
+Looking for testers!
+If you work at EMC or are a customer with XtremIO and want an easy way to contribute to the {Code} community, this would be huge!

 #### Upcoming changes
 - Ability to leverage new 4.0 capabilities (CGs, Snapshot Sets, Snapshot Refresh, Perf metrics, etc)
-- Allowing for object piping between cmdlets
+- Allowing for object piping between cmdlets, positional parameters, and other 'PowerShell' things
 - Implementation of v2 API as well as filters for selecting only information you want.
 - Ability to run against XMS managing more than one system
 - And more!